RCXcrafter/PowerGlove/README.md

-# PowerGlove
+# Power Glove
-Source code for Power Glove the discord bot
+Source code for Power Glove the discord bot.

 This is just another random stuff bot but I try to only add things that other bots don't have.